Health Data Infrastructure

 The amount of medical data is increasing.
-By intelligently unlocking this data, we can make a positive contribution to public health.
-Analysing large amounts of anonymous health data and deploying artificial intelligence (AI) helps provide insight into how we can keep people healthy for long periods of time.
+By intelligently accessing this data, we can make a positive contribution to public health.
+Large amounts of anonymous health data and artificial intelligence (AI) are helping provide insights into how we can keep people healthy for long periods of time.

 Currently, medical records are not easily accessible everywhere.
 Because of the lack of a harmonised technical infrastructure, applications of standards, and because of the necessary legal, ethical and privacy frameworks.
 Fortunately, we are increasingly aware that making such data securely available has many benefits in preventing and curing disease.

-Read the news articles about the Health Data Infrastructure initiative.
+Also read our news stories about the Health Data Space Amsterdam initiative.

 Analysing and monitoring large amounts of data can prevent hospitalisations and over-treatment.
 The data provide insight into what works for very different people, so we can personalise treatments.
 Data-based knowledge also allows for much earlier diagnosis.
 For many diseases, we can even prevent people from getting sick.